By Brett Williams. Last Updated 28th July 2021. Welcome to our guide on how to claim wrongful death or accidental death compensation.

 This piece of legislation covers the right of action for wrongful death cases.
 It may be a useful reading if you would like to find more about the legal side of wrongful death claims.

-Thank you for reading our guide on wrongful death and fatal accident compensation claims.
+Thank you for reading our guide on wrongful death, fatal accident and accidental death compensation claims.